PRIYA-VARSHA/mern-estate/README.md

 **WELCOME TO MERN PROPERTY HUB**

 A Place where you can find your dream house and can sell or buy the property.
-This include no mediator so there exist a direct contact between the owner and the tenants.
+This include no mediator so there exists a direct contact between the owner and the tenants.

 HOME PAGE FOR MERN PROPERTY HUB WEBSITE.
 ![HOME PAGE](https://github.com/PRIYA-VARSHA/mern-estate/blob/cb912df49894f1437c5106172cab70ac764bf32d/Screenshot%20(872).png)